-To ensure that an Authorised Deposit-taking Institution (ADI) is adequately capitalised on both a stand alone and group basis, APRA adopts a tiered approach to the measurement of an ADI's capital adequacy by assessing the ADI's financial strength at three levels:
+To ensure that an Authorised Deposit-taking Institution (ADI) is adequately capitalised on both a standalone and group basis, APRA adopts a tiered approach to the measurement of an ADI's capital adequacy by assessing the ADI's financial strength at three levels:

-- Level 1 being the ADI i.e. Australia and New Zealand Banking Group Limited, consolidated with APRA approved subsidiaries, to form the ADI's Extended Licensed Entity (ELE). - Level 2 being the consolidated group for financial reporting purposes adjusted to exclude associates activities and certain subsidiaries excluded under APS 001: Definitions that undertake the following business activities: - Insurance businesses (including friendly societies and health funds). - Acting as manager, responsible entity, approved trustee, trustee or similar role in relation to funds management. - Non-financial (commercial) operations. - Securitisation special purpose vehicles to which assets have been transferred in accordance with APRA's requirements as set out in APS 120 Securitisation. - Level 3 the consolidated group for financial reporting purposes.
+- Level 1 being the ADI i.e. Australia and New Zealand Banking Group Limited, consolidated with APRA approved subsidiaries, to form the ADI's Extended Licensed Entity (ELE). - Level 2 being the consolidated group for financial reporting purposes adjusted to exclude associates activities and certain subsidiaries excluded under APS 001: Definitions that undertake the following business activities: - Insurance businesses (including friendly societies and health funds). - Acting as manager, responsible entity, approved trustee, trustee or similar role in relation to funds management. - Non-financial (commercial) operations. - Securitisation special purpose vehicles to which assets have been transferred in accordance with APRA's requirements as set out in APS 120: Securitisation.